A mother holding her baby - You are the best, Mom!

 • Lord2 of the Rings2

-As you can see above, not all the words in titles need capital letters, and here is a short summary of which ones don’t according to the AP Stylebook, which this site is trying to follow.
+As you can see above, not all the words in titles need capital letters.
+Here is a summary of the ones that don’t according to the AP Stylebook.

 Capitalize all words in a title except articles (a, an, the); prepositions of three or fewer letters (for, of, on, up, etc.); and conjunctions of three or fewer letters (and, but, for, nor, or, so, yet, etc.) unless any of those start or end the title.